istio/istio.io/content/docs/tutorial/phased-rollout-with-istio.md

 In this module, you perform phased rollout of _reviews v3_.
 After performing unit tests, integration tests, end-to-end tests, tests in the staging environment, and finally canary deployment and traffic shadowing, you are pretty confident.
-Now you can start directing live traffic from the real users. you will perform it gradually, first to 10% of the users, then to 20% and so on.
+Now you can start directing live traffic from the real users.
+You perform it gradually, first to 10% of the users, then to 20% and so on.

 1. Configure a virtual service to distribute the traffic 90:10 between _reviews v2_ and _reviews v3_: